ciwen3/PNPT/BoF/GDB.md

-p exit                # gives the exit address info locals           # lists all variable values x/20s $rsp            # x : eXamine; 20s : 20 values in string; $rsp : for register RSP (Stack Pointer) layout next           # show assembly and source code, may need to hit enter a few times.
+p exit                # gives the exit address info locals           # lists all variable values x/20s $rsp            # x : eXamine; 20s : 20 values in string; $rsp : for register RSP (Stack Pointer) layout next           # show assembly and source code, may need to hit enter a few times next                  # goes to the next piece of code nexti                 # goes to the next line of code even if blank ref                   # refresh the screen to fix layout issues x/i $pc               # examine the instruction at pc
 ```

 # msf